isaacbernat/presentations/prisoner/final.md

 - **Played against an equivalent strategy will tie ^_^U

 - Vote goes like this: 5 means you are neither in favour nor against.
 0 you are quite convinced P will loose.
 10 P that P will win.
 If confidence is too abstract think 6 a small amount of money, 7 modest amount, 8 a considerable amount, 9 a big amount, 10 a huge amount

+- What does "each individual round of games" mean?
+It means that adding all scores for a player against any other one (e.g. all the results of individual matches 1 vs 1 added together) player A would always win 1 vs 1 against any other player.
+I hope this makes it clearer.
+I can put examples on the whiteboard if needed.

 - If people ask for clarifications: The number of rounds is finite and known in advance to each player (shouldn't matter here yet).